khaors/geocompr/main.md

 Nevertheless, you may also use **raster** with very large datasets.
 This is because **raster**:

-1. lets you work with raster datasets that are too large to fit into the main memory (RAM) by only processing chunks of it.
+1. Lets you work with raster datasets that are too large to fit into the main memory (RAM) by only processing chunks of it.
-2. tries to facilitate parallel processing.
+2. Tries to facilitate parallel processing.
 For more information have a look at the help pages of `beginCluster()` and `clusteR()`.
 Additionally, check out the *Multi-core functions* section in `vignette("functions", package = "raster")`.

-### Aggregation {#ras-agg}

 ### Vectorization

 <!-- ref to rasterization -->
 Vectorization is a process of converting rasters into vectors.^[This term should not be confused with a code vectorization.]
+It is often used when we want to connect features extracted from raster data with an attribute table.
 The simplest form of vectorization is a conversion from a raster to points.
 The `rasterToPoints()` function creates point representations of every non-NA raster grid cell centroids and it is usually used for continuous data, such as elevation (Figure \@ref(fig:raster-vectorization1)).
 <!-- Spatial* class mentioned -->